ElliotMebane/IsochronicToneGenerator/README.md

 *IsomodEnvelope.ny*
 Allows traditional envelope settings (attack, decay, sustain, release)

-The included audio sample is 4 sequenced samples that match the screenshot of Audacity:
+The included audio sample is 4 sequenced samples that match the samples represented in the Audacity screenshot:
 * 440Hz for 5 seconds.
 * IsomodExtended for 5 seconds.
 Equal fade-in and fade-out times of the original plugin.
 * IsomodInOut for 5 seconds.
 Different fade-in and fade-out times.